ingo/ingo.github.io/_recipes_output (original)/joojeh_kabab_ba_holu_saffron_chicken_kababs_with_peaches_.md

 category: Entrees
 description: An Iranian barbecue delight with the dizzying scent of saffron chicken kababs on the grill, served with grilled peaches and blistered tomatoes.
 image: merlin_189026649_a6cfa961-6e2d-419e-889d-7df8610b1765-articleLarge.jpg
-image_attribution: Linda Xiao for The New York Times.
-Food Stylist: Monica Pierini.
+image_attribution: Linda Xiao for The New York Times
 size: 4 servings
 time: 40 minutes, plus 2 to 24 hours’ marinating
 author: Naz Deravian